tiany7/COMS-4156-Project/README.md

 Readme: https://github.com/zchen565/4156_FE/blob/main/demo01/README.md

-Describe how some third-party could develop and run their own client that uses your server.
+Third-party could develop and run their own client that uses our server by building a redis-server and mysql-server on their own and changing the configuration.

 ## CI reports